Julian-ConnxPeople/midnight-scavenger-hunt-donate-to/README.md

 This project still serves as a reference for -
 1) how to derive Cardano private/public keys, including stake keys, and also addresses (in javascript, node.js).
-2) how basic async app structure with safe Contro-C shutdown can be implemented.
+2) how basic async app structure with safe Control-C shutdown can be implemented.
 3) how apis can be called using axios and responses dealt with

 This project allowed to consolidate Midnight $NIGHT token claims to a different also registered wallet, keeping a registration of those donations.